-Analysis | Down in the polls and seeking an October surprise, Trump lashes at his most loyal allies
+Analysis | Down in the polls and yearning for an October surprise, Trump lashes at his most loyal allies

 Trump also said at another point that “Bill has got to move” and that he would go down in history as a “very sad situation” if he doesn’t indict people.
 He said the Justice Department keeps asking for more information but that it already has all the information it needs.

 But Obama and Biden weren’t the only ones Trump implicated in crimes and suggested he wanted his Cabinet officials to target.
-He also expressed rare dissatisfaction with Pompeo, whom he said should release some sort of new information on Hillary Clinton’s emails.
+He also expressed rare dissatisfaction with Pompeo, who he said should release some sort of new information on Hillary Clinton’s emails.

 “They’re in the State Department, but Mike Pompeo has been unable to get them out, which is very sad actually.
 I’m not happy about him for that reason,” Trump said.
 “He was unable to get that.
 I don’t know why.
 You’re running the State Department; you’re able to get them out.”